sasa27/ConversationExtraction/README.md

   ```
   CutFile.sh PathOfTheFile NumberOfFilesYouWantToTransformItInto NumberOfLinesInEachFile

-  Files are generated in the same folder as the file you used and the directory name is the file you used but without extensions.
+  Files are generated in the folder FileCutted.

 ## Overview
 Highly parallel algorithm to retrieve conversations from event logs, without having any knowledge about the used correlation mechanisms.